 The QBH & MS was started through a grassroots movement in 1982, sparked by an initiative of Elizabeth Little (daughter of original pioneers) in an attempt to recognize the 100th a anniversary of the granting of the first land title to Thomas Kinkade in 1884.
 The Society was then incorporated in 1984.

-In search of a “fireproof” building to accommodate the group, the Township purchased a half acre piece of land from BC Hydro in 1985 on which stood the original brick and steel Power House.
+In search of a “fireproof” building to accommodate the group, the Township purchased a half acre piece of land from BC Hydro in 1985 on which stood the original hbrick and steel Power House.
 This building, built in 1929 had housed the two British diesel engines which produced electricity for the Town and surrounding area until it went on grid in 1935.
 The “Power House” building, possibly the last of the early style power house buildings, was restored and designated as a heritage building.
 This allowed the Society to start receiving artifacts.
 A Vivian Diesel Engine, similar to the one that served as the back-up generator in the power house, was purchased from a BC Hydro facility located at Daisy Lake near Squamish and was restored by members of the Society.
-It is currently displayed within the Power house.
+It is currently displayed within the Power House.

-Artifacts collected from and donated by the community grew and needing more space, in 1984, the Society purchased a similar two storey 1930 BC Hydro building, located in Port Alberni.
+The collection of artifacts collected from and donated by the community grew and, needing more space in 1984, the Society purchased a similar two storey 1930 BC Hydro building that was then located in Port Alberni.
 Volunteers dismantled it brick by brick, and reconstructed it in Qualicum Beach adjacent to the original “Power House.”
-This building, known as the McIntosh Building was opened as the Museum in 1994.
+This building, known as the McIntosh Building, was opened as the Museum in 1994.
 That same year, Graham Beard, a noted local fossil collector and President of the Vancouver Island Palaeontology Society displayed part of his extensive personal collection in the Museum.
 Currently the main floor is dedicated to the Palaeontology Exhibit while the Social History displays occupy the second floor.